Yruegas/Vicinatrix/README.md

     Tax_3

 ### Output name ###
-    A file with said name will appear in the two output directories.
+    A file with said name will appear in the three output directories.

 ### Output files ###
     Three types of files are produced in newly created directories: